kckecheng/cheatsheets/code_utils.rst

   cflow -b *.c # all .c files under current directory
   # leverage the bash globstar feature
   cflow **/*.c # all .c files under current directory and its subdirectories
+  # cover functions not reachable from main
+  cflow -b --all a.c b/*.c
+  cflow -b --no-main a.c b.c c/**/*.c

 cscope and ctags
 ------------------